Vegan, Gluten-Free Thanksgiving Pumpkin Pie

 Thanksgiving isn’t complete without pumpkin pie.
 While there’s no shortage of pumpkin pie recipes out there, the number of vegan, gluten-free, great-tasting pumpkin pie recipes are very limited.
 Similar to most vegan, gluten-free desserts getting the flavor profile and texture right can be challenging.

 Instead of trying to crack the puzzle myself, I turned to my trusted and super talented friend Yvonne, of Yvonne’s Vegan Kitchen, a vegan, gluten-free bakery.
 Yvonne can make all kinds of vegan, gluten-free magic happen so I knew she probably had a delicious pumpkin pie recipe in her arsenal—and she did not disappoint!
-In fact, I bet your guests would be surprised to discover it’s vegan and gluten-free.
-(Tell them after they devour it!)
+In fact, I bet everyone at your dinner table would be surprised to discover it’s vegan and gluten-free.
+Tell them after they devour it!